kkharji/redis-derive/readme.md

 }
 ```

-## Problems and future continuasions
+## Problems and future continuations

-This Macro at this point sadly dosen't support enums.
+At this point, it sadly doesn't support Enums.

 ### Future Continuation

-- implementing a getter and setter for a redis derived type, i imagen something like this
+- implementing a getter and setter for a Redis derived type, I imagine something like this
 ```rust
     #[derive(RedisGetter, RedisSetter)]
     struct MySuperCoolStruct {